mumbleskates/bilrost/README.md

 field, `Some(0)` is not considered empty, and is distinct from the always-empty value `None`; this is the purpose of optional fields.)

-Also in distinguished mode, if fields whose tags are not specified are encountered the encoding can no longer be considered canonical.
+Also in distinguished mode, if fields whose tags are not in the message's schema are encountered the encoding can no longer be considered canonical.

 #### Empty values

+The type of each field of a Bilrost message has an "empty" value, which is never represented as encoded data on the wire.

 | Type                                                  | Empty value                        |
 |-------------------------------------------------------|------------------------------------|